 Payday loans are “famous” for being easily accessible.
 That is why most South African lenders have online application forms on their websites.
 Just click on the “Go to Site” button for each of our featured lenders to begin the application process.

 Usually, the process requires you to fill in some personal details as well as other relevant details concerning your employment and finances.
 You may also be required to upload a few documents.
 After submitting the application form, the lender verifies your information before giving feedback.

 Please note that even if you meet all the requirements, your loan application may still fail to get approval.
-However, if the application is approved, lenders typically respond quickly to meet their promise of same day payday loans.
+However, if the application is approved, lenders typically respond quickly to meet their promise of same day fund delivery.

 Do I have other options besides payday loans?